-- Two-way: as in, ESG trends impact your organisation; your organisation impacts society and nature.
+- Every-which-way: Trends in society and nature impact your organisation; your organisation impacts society and nature.
 And much about and in-between.

-- Dynamic: as in, an ESG issue could become material overnight; an ESG risk today could present an opportunity for positive ESG impact tomorrow.
+- Dynamic: Issues can become material overnight; a risk today could present an opportunity for positive impact tomorrow.
+And vice versa.